|Courtesy of www.dalipaintings.com|

 Following the atomic explosion over Hiroshima in 1945, Dali painted a number of fragmented heads and figures.
-Some of the shapes that form the head in this painting are solid and phallic
+Some of the shapes that form the head in this painting are solid and phallic-shaped

 - inspired by rhinoceros horns.
-The upper area of the painting, with the halo and brown clouds resembles photographs of atomic explosions.
+The upper area of the painting, with the halo and brown clouds, resembles photographs of atomic explosions.
 The female face, with its tender expression

-and thin halo, is recognisable as the face of a Madonna by Raphael.
-Dali was a great admirer of renaissance Old Masters - Da Vinci
+and thin halo, is recognizable as the face of a Madonna by Raphael.
+Dali was a great admirer of renaissance Old Masters - Leonardo da Vinci and

 Raphael - to be specific.
 The skull section in this work is based upon the inside of the dome of the Pantheon building in Rome.